-Solar cells are made with crystalline silicon that is melted and mixed with gallium or boron to form wafers called silicon ingot.
+Solar cells are made with crystalline silicon that is melted and mixed with gallium or boron to form wafers.
 Phosphorous is then added to the silicon, and along with the gallium or boron, these substances give silicon its electrical capability.

 The silicon ingot is then cut into thin sheets and an anti-reflective coating is applied to capture the sunlight instead of reflecting it away from the panels.
 Thin lines are then cut into the cells to capture and move the electrical current within the cell.